 Six-Year Statute of Limitations & Uninsured Motorist Carriers

 If you’re in a motor vehicle accident (e.g. car wreck), often your own policy will have uninsured and underinsured motorist coverage (UM/UIM).
 The law relating to UM insurance coverage, Tenn.
 Code Ann. § 56-7-1206, can be found here.
 UM/UIM coverage may apply when an at-fault driver doesn’t have any auto insurance, or if the at-fault driver doesn’t have enough insurance coverage to cover your damages and you have more insurance coverage than they do.
-There are several quirky situations where UM/UIM coverage may come into play such as hit and run accidents, accidents caused by debris, and phantom vehicle accidents.
+Our Nashville car accident lawyers can help you navigate several quirky situations where UM/UIM coverage may come into play such as hit and run accidents, accidents caused by debris, and phantom vehicle accidents.

 When suing an at-fault driver in a motor vehicle accident, you typically must file the case within one year of the accident date.
 You then have to serve the at-fault driver with the suit.
 Sometimes, it’s hard to find and serve the at-fault driver defendant.
 Depending on the facts of the case, you may also serve your UM/UIM carrier with the suit.